SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 When a trigger condition is met, you can send notifications to other people and services.
 Metrics monitors have an option to send notifications either as a group or separately. **Group Notifications** define whether you want single notifications per time series that match the Monitor query or you want group notifications where you receive a single notification for the entire Monitor.
 Log monitors always group notifications.

-To add notifications, click on the **Add Notification** button.
+To add notifications, click the **Add Notification** button.
 You can add more than one notification channel for a Monitor.

 <img src={useBaseUrl('img/monitors/monitor-notifications-input.png')} alt="monitor notifications input.png" style={{border: '1px solid black'}} width="500"/>

-1. Set your **Preferred Notification Time Zone** for your monitor's alert email notifications.
+1. Set your **Preferred Notification Time Zone** for your monitor's alert notifications.
 If you don't select anything, it will default to the time zone specified in your user preferences.
 1. The **Connection Type** specifies the notification channel where you want to get notified, such as an email or webhook.
 See [Connections](/docs/manage/connections-integrations) for details.
 Monitor notifications support variables to reference its configuration settings or your raw data.
 See [alert variables](/docs/alerts/monitors/alert-variables) for a table of the available variables.
    * **Email**: Provide 1-100 recipient email addresses.
 You can customize the email subject and body.
    * **Webhook**: By default, the payload defined on the Connection is used.
 You can customize your payload for each notification if needed.